Is It Normal to Be Afraid to Go to Heaven?

 It’s so encouraging that you want to face your fear and deal with it so it doesn’t ever become debilitating.
 Lord willing, you have many more years to serve the Lord and represent Him to those around you.
 Your confidence to face the future can help others as well.
-Here’s a selection from Randy Alcorn’s book, Seeing the Unseen where he talks about having a “contagious excitement for Heaven.”
+Here’s some thoughts from Randy where he talks about having a “contagious excitement for Heaven.”

 When I anticipate what my first glimpse of Heaven will be like, I remember the first time I went snorkeling.
 Etched in my memory is a certain sound—one that startled me several times, causing me to look all around me.
 Then I realized what it was—the sound of my own gasp going through the snorkel as I marveled at the sights.
 I imagine our first glimpse of Heaven will cause us to similarly gasp in amazement and delight.
 That first gasp will likely be followed by many more as we encounter new sights in that endlessly wonderful place.

 Like a bride’s dreams of sharing a home with her groom, our love for Heaven should be overflowing and contagious.
 The more I learn about God, the more excited I get about Heaven.
 The more I learn about Heaven, the more excited I get about God.
 Jesus said, “I am going there to prepare a place for you...I will come back and take you to be with me that you also may be where I am” (John 14:2–3, NIV).